-The tools to make a complete financial analysis of investment and financing decisions are provided.
-Using analytical techniques, financial information is developed through problems and cases that challenge students to do in-depth financial analysis and develop informed decisions.
+6140Financial Management The tools to make a complete financial analysis of investment and financing decisions are provided.
+Using analytical techniques, financial information is developed through problems and cases that challenge students to do in-depth financial analysis and develop informed decisions.3 hrs.6141Strategic Accounting and Financing Decisions2 hrs.